jsdelivrbot/reactjs-emotion-api/README.md

 Caveat:

-Since the Axios RESTful query is not possible without an API-KEY for the WATSON EMOTION API, the response payload is simulated as an array of random decimal numbers.
+Since the Axios RESTful query is not possible without an API-KEY for the IBM WATSON EMOTION API, the response payload is simulated as an array of random decimal numbers.